Donate via www.crowdfunder.co.uk

 8.00am – 4.10pm – The Cox’ Dance Challenge 81 – John Peel’s Festive 50 of 1981 (on repeat!)

-JPC Strategic Manager, Jane Cox, and her family are taking on the mammoth task of dancing non-stop for 8 hours and 10 minutes (between one and four members of the family of four, aged between 7 & 42 years old, will be dancing at any one time for a duration of 8 hours and 10 minutes.
-Even better, they will be dancing to the soundtrack of John Peel’s Festive 50 for 1981… on repeat… We will manning our YouTube channel and Facebook Page so feel free to dip in and out, ask a question, laugh at them, or offer encouragement!
-We will also be sure to capture some of this on video and photos.
-Donate via www.crowdfunder.co.uk
+JPC Strategic Manager, Jane Cox, and her family took on the mammoth task of dancing non-stop for 8 hours and 10 minutes.
+Between one and four members of the family of four, aged between 7 & 42 years old, were dancing at any one time.
+Even better, they danced to the soundtrack of John Peel’s Festive 50 for 1981… on repeat… Donate via www.crowdfunder.co.uk

 4.10pm – 6.00pm – Video clips from the staff and volunteers’ individual challenges!
 Donate via www.crowdfunder.co.uk